kiminouso030221/hhucoursereport-latex/README.en.md

 # HHU Course Report Template(latex)

+Considering some international students may have the need of template, English version of readme was posted.

 #### Description
 # latex HHU Course Report Template. completed on 2022/10/1.
 This template aims at personal study or referencing by students, users should be responsible for any losses caused by this template.